 8.5 Export Formats and Delivery

-Select the correct export path, configure format-specific settings, and deliver point cloud, mesh, and vector data that recipients can open and use without rework.
+Select the correct export path, configure format-specific settings, and deliver point cloud, mesh, slice image, vector, and volume report data that recipients can open and use without rework.

 Two Export Paths